-You are bound to worry if you’ve missed your period and your pregnancy test still says that you are not pregnant.
-However, don’t stress yourself yet, because this could happen due to a number of reasons that have nothing to do with pregnancy.
+You are bound to worry if you’ve missed your period or your pregnancy test still says that you are not pregnant.
+However, don’t stress yourself yet, because your late period could be due to a number of reasons that have nothing to do with pregnancy.

 So, here are nine things that could make your period late by 1 week or even more:

 Stress can cause a number of changes in your body, which could be delaying your menstrual cycle.
 The probability of stress stalling your cycle is quite high so maybe you should calm down, relax and de-stress.

 If you’ve constantly been on the go, then you may skip your period one month or have it show up late, but that’s just because the schedule change is affecting your routine for day and sleep time.
 Don’t worry, as soon as your inner clock gets back to normal your menstrual cycle will too.